What Is Retention Rate?

 2. User experience

 A low retention rate may signal a need to make modifications after identifying, if possible, what is causing it.
+Where are users getting stuck in your app?
+Is this caused by a technical issue?
 Developers use these metrics to get more insight into how they can improve not just the user’s experience in the app – but also profitability and app growth overall.

 3. Churn rate